Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re worried about experiencing a reaction to breathing in ozone, opt for PCO air purifiers that are CARB-approved.
 This is because the state of California doesn’t allow the sale of air purifiers that emit harmful levels of ozone.
 California’s emissions guidelines are very strict, often surpassing ozone emission benchmarks established at the federal level through the Environmental Protection Agency (EPA).

 As a result, businesses wishing to sell appliances in the state of California must meet or exceed CARB requirements.
-And ultimately, consumers in any state can purchase an air purifier that is CARB-compliant and be confident that the ozone emissions are low — if at all.
+And ultimately, consumers in any state can purchase an CARB-compliant air purifier and be confident that the ozone emissions are low — if at all.

 PCO air purifiers tend to be more expensive than models that rely solely on mechanical filtration methods like HEPA and activated carbon.
 Still, it’s possible to find affordable options.
 Also, consider that the filter needs to be replaced less frequently.